rtCamp/github-actions-library/README.md

 Please go to individual GitHub action to read more about them, including usage instructions.
 All our GitHub actions can be used individually or combined on projects according the requirements.

 A minimal WordPress CI/CD including three actions has been setup on a [skeleton repo](https://github.com/rtCamp/wordpress-skeleton).
-You can refer the [main.workflow](https://github.com/rtCamp/wordpress-skeleton/blob/master/.github/main.workflow) to see how these work together.

 GitHub Action                                                                     | GitHub Action's Purpose
 ----------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------